GriffinLedingham/showdown-parser/README.md

 ## Todo

 This is a brand new project, and there is much work to be done.
-Currently the parser only supports ELO-agnostic usage stats, and does not compute teammate, or EV data.
+Currently the parser only supports ELO-agnostic usage stats, and does not yet compute EV data (no real reason, I just haven't gotten to it yet).